MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 *Deprecated parameters*

-LdapFilter has been deprecated due to low usage
+LdapFilter has been deprecated due to low usage.

 *Changes in "-Filter" parameter*
 - Assigned Plan filter - Previous format will no longer be supported.
 Existing filters like AssignedPlan eq '<some-xml-string>' will stop working.
 This will need to be modified to one of the below formats